al-ghaly/Chat-Room/README.md

 ### The Server Code
 1. First, we import the socket package to handle socket connections.
 2. Import the threading package to be able to give a single thread for each client so the server can work with all clients in parallel.
-3. We start initializing the constants we will use in the code like the host which will be our device so the IP address for the host will be the local host IP address, the port which represents any unused port in our device, the code which is the encoding format which we will use in the channel, and we will use the celebrity UTF- 8, the admins for our chat room, the address for the server which is a tuple of the IP and the port, and three empty list one for the clients in the channel and another to store the banned users and one to store the usernames.
+3. We start initializing the constants we will use in the code.
+    1. The host which will be our device so the IP address for the host will be the local host IP address.
+    2. The port which represents any unused port in our device.
+    3. The code which is the encoding format which we will use in the channel, and we will use the celebrity UTF- 8.
+    4. The admins for our chat room.
+    5. The address for the server which is a tuple of the IP and the port.
+    6. Three empty lists, one for the clients in the channel, another to store the banned users, and one to store the usernames.
 4. We define the server socket and bind it with the address of our device
 5. Start listening to incoming connections.
 6. Then we define a kick function to handle what happens when an admin kicks a user: